No Account?

 In addition, adaptations to the learners, their learning environment and local, temporal and political contexts are also feasible.

-• The material suggests different ways to approach the assignments.
-For example:
+The material suggests different ways to approach the assignments.

 • group discussions